Angular0527/learning-resource-Angular/android/Useful_links.md

 - [Android Asset Studio](http://romannurik.github.io/AndroidAssetStudio/)-Icon generators,Theme generator
 - [Device metrics(Google)](https://design.google.com/devices/)Select a device to view detailed information, recommended material design measurements, and values for portrait and landscape orientations.
 - [Find any shared logins(bugmenot.com) ](http://bugmenot.com/)Enter a website below to see if the bugmenot community has shared any logins for it...
+- [Generate POJO] (http://www.jsonschema2pojo.org/)  Generate Plain Old Java Objects from JSON or JSON-Schema.
+- [Implement Parcelable] (http://www.parcelabler.com/) Implements Parcelable for your JAVA class.
+You can even use POJO class.
+- [Material Color Generator] (http://knizia.biz/mcg/) Select Main color for your app theme and rest will be generated accordingly.
+- [Sort Text Lines] (http://textmechanic.com/text-tools/basic-text-tools/sort-text-lines/) Enter your text/list for sorting here.
+- [Performance Analysis of App] (http://www.monkop.com/) Get a detailed analysis about performance, security and functionality.